anthonylan/proto/README.md

 # [Proto](https://protocss.netlify.com/)

-Proto.css is a lightweight css boiler plate for prototyping web projects, it's very lightweight at less than 200 lines of code.
+Proto.css is a lightweight css boilerplate for prototyping web projects, it's very lightweight at less than 200 lines of code.

 Although you won't have all the utility of a larger frameworks from it, as it only styles a handful of standard HTML elements and also includes grid, and containers.